 Our state's capitol has resumed tours so kids can learn about Georgia history and government.
 FREE

 High Museum of Art — Atlanta

 One of the city's most popular destinations for families, the High offers FREE admission on the second Sunday of most months from noon to 5pm.
-Bank of America cardholders can also visit free on the first weekend of most months.
+Visitors still must have a reservation and a timed ticket to enter.
+No walk-ups allowed on Second Sundays.

 Admission and parking at the Museum of Aviation are always free.

 Visit the second-largest museum in the U.S. Air Force and be treated to 20 aircraft on display and another 20 in renovation.
 Closed on Mondays.
 Parking and admission are FREE.

 Bank of America card holders receive FREE admission on the first Saturday and Sunday of each month.
 Only the cardholder receives the free ticket.

 Sports Complexes in Atlanta That Offer Free Admission for Kids